Best cheap electric toothbrush

 Sold by Amazon

-Smile Direct Club Electric Toothbrush with 3-in-1 Travel Case
+Smile Direct Club Electric Toothbrush

 With quiet, sonic vibrations that clean your teeth up to 50% better than a regular toothbrush, this electric toothbrush gently massages your gums and cleans your teeth.
 It comes with a three-in-one case that can serve as a stand, travel cover or magnetic mirror mount.
-It features a tongue scraper on the backside of the head too.
+It features a tongue scraper on the back side of the head.

 Sold by Amazon

 This electric toothbrush features advanced sonic technology that sends water between the teeth for more effective plaque removal.
-Its bristles are densely packed, too, so it can remove up to three times the plaque as a manual toothbrush.
-It also features a one-touch control for a more user-friendly operation.
+Its bristles are densely packed, so it can remove up to three times the plaque as a manual toothbrush.
+It features a one-touch control for more user-friendly operation.

 Sold by Amazon